af3556/af3556.github.io/_posts/2025-02-13-shelly-scripting-part1.md

 }

 // ... declare functions
+function _doSomeSetupWork () { /* ... */ }

 function init() {
   console.log("Starting ...")
   // ... do some set up things
+  _doSomeSetupWork();
   // ...
   // ... code to register a handler
 }
 init();
 ```

+With regard to matters of style: where you can't follow [Mozilla's style guide](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/JavaScript) (e.g. ES5-constraints), all I can say is "at least be consistent".

+In terms of naming functions: a convention I like to use is prefixing functions that are intended to be 'private' (as in, don't form part of any interface to, or invoked by, some outside party) with an underscore `_`.
+In the above, `init()` is intended to be part of "the interface", whereas `_doSomeSetupWork()` only exists as an implementation detail.

 ### Executing and Debugging